SpawnCampGames/Resources/101/Singleton.md

-A singleton in Unity is a normal class that can be added to an in-game object.
-What’s different about a singleton, however, is that the class holds a public static reference to an instance of its own type.
+A singleton in Unity is a normal class that holds a *public static reference* to an **instance** of its own type.

 ```csharp
 public class GameManager : MonoBehaviour